tecchu11/terraform-actions-tutorial/README.md

 # terraform-actions-tutorial
-This repository is an exercise in terraform actions
+This repository is an exercise in terraform actions.